What Business Leaders Need to Know About Google

 Google has forced a lack of measurable value in marketing or advertising to disappear.
 If your marketing efforts fail to show a measurable return, chances are you will stop funding them.
 Google has driven this by making everything they do extremely measurable.
 This is a fundamental shift in marketing, advertising and sales that is still in progress.

 Google’s major tool to drive this ROI is Google Analytics, a leading website data program run and managed by Google.
-They give away Analytics for free so you can see for yourself the return and power of web marketing and closely track your AdWords budgets and return.
+They give away Analytics for free so you can see for yourself the return and power of strategic digital marketing and closely track your AdWords budgets and return.
 AdWords is also a very solid tracking and monitoring program for website data and online conversions.

 Talk to Google on the Phone and with Webmaster Tools